ItsSim/fsolauncher/README.md

 ### Prerequisites for development
 * You must have `Node 14.16` installed on your system.
-* A Windows dev environment is preferred, especially for generating Windows builds.
-Building for Windows on Mac has not been tested.
+* It’s recommended to build the launcher on the target OS.
+If you’re building for Mac, use a Mac.
+If you’re building for Windows, use a PC.
+I have not tested building both on one single OS, so I’m not sure if it works.

 ## How to run
 Clone the repo and then: